go-mix/mix/README.md

 ### Why?

-Even after selecting a hardware interface library such as [C++ SDL 2.0](https://www.libsdl.org/) via [go-sdl2](https://github.com/veandco/go-sdl2), there remains a critical design problem to be solved.
+Even after selecting a hardware interface library such as [PortAudio](http://www.portaudio.com/) or [C++ SDL 2.0](https://www.libsdl.org/), there remains a critical design problem to be solved.

 This design is a **music application mixer**.
-Most available options are geared towards Game development, including the proprietary [SDL_mixer](https://www.libsdl.org/projects/SDL_mixer/) project for which the go-sdl2 team [has also implemented bindings](https://github.com/veandco/go-sdl2/blob/master/sdl_mixer/sdl_mixer.go).
+Most available options are geared towards Game development.

 Game audio mixers offer playback timing accuracy +/- 2 milliseconds.
 But that's totally unacceptable for music, specifically sequence-based sample playback.